CL (rapper): Public image

 Hailed as an "ultimate style queen" in South Korea by Dazed, CL's influence extends beyond music into the fashion industry.
 Regarded as a style icon and a fashion industry figure, she has been known to experiment with a variety of fashion trends and styles throughout her career.
 She holds connections with several internationally renowned designers, including Jeremy Scott, Marc Jacobs, and Karl Lagerfeld and is often seen wearing and attending events for fashion houses such as Chanel, Saint Laurent, Fendi, Moschino, Givenchy, Balmain, and Alexander McQueen.
 Vogue magazine called her "affinity for loud, larger-than-life clothes" a "catnip for photographers during Fashion Week."
 Often combining clothes from luxury fashion houses with streetwear, the magazine stated that "While most front row attendees show up in something from the corresponding brand," CL chooses "something that complements not just the aesthetic of the house, but also perfectly encapsulates her own 'baddest female' reputation."
 Her personal style has been described as resembling a tomboy-like aesthetic, commonly incorporating boots, biker jackets and sports caps with young menswear favorites such as Nasir Mazhar, Astrid Andersen and Sam MC.

 CL has appeared on the cover for numerous fashion magazines in South Korea and abroad, including for Paper, W, Elle, Vogue, Rolling Stone, Marie Claire, Dazed, Cosmopolitan, and Allure; she was the first female South Korean artist to cover an American magazine and the first singer to cover Elle Korea.
 Daisy Jones of Dazed stated that "her fashion status extends far beyond an avalanche of labels and designer name-checks – like Rihanna, she's an effortless risk-taker, with her eyes firmly facing the future."
 In an interview with i-D in 2015, CL elaborated on how fashion has influenced her career, saying: "Fashion and music are connected since both are expressions.
 I love to perform and express myself to inspire people.
 That's why fashion is a huge inspiration to me."
 Nordstrom's Trunk Club included her in their list of 15 Most Stylish Female Icons worldwide who have changed fashion in recent history, and deemed her one of the biggest female style icons in K-pop.

+Personal life

+Unregistered agency

+CL was reported to have run her one-person label Very Cherry (베리체리), founded in 2020, for about five years without popular-culture planning-business registration.
+Coverage treated that as a suspected breach of the Popular Culture and Arts Industry Development Act, which can carry up to two years' imprisonment or a ₩20 million fine.
+A citizen complaint through the government's petition channel led police to send her and the company to prosecutors in January 2026.
+On 23 March 2026 the Seoul Western District Prosecutors' Office issued a suspended indictment, a disposition that accepts the allegation but does not send the case to trial.
+Reports said prosecutors weighed that the law had not been fully understood and that the firm was registered after the breach came to light.